TerrierDarts/multi-zoom-and-follow-obs/README.md

 # Multi Level Zoom and Follow

+This script is heavily influenced by https://github.com/tryptech/obs-zoom-and-follow this scripts works great I just wanted a tiny bit more

 Script for OBS and Multi Level Zooms and Mouse Follow Setting this up requires pywict1